1500

 1569

-Alfonso de Ercilla y Zuhiga: "La Araucana," Span. epic on the conquest of Chile
+Alfonso de Ercilla y Zuhiga: "La Araucana," Span. epic on the conquest

 Giambattista Marini, Ital. baroque poet, b. (d.
 1625)